What Are Mesothelioma Settlements?

 In a mesothelioma settlement, manufacturers of asbestos-containing products agree to pay a sum of money to individuals affected by asbestos exposure.
 This amount is determined through negotiations between both parties’ lawyers.

-About 95% of mesothelioma cases end with a settlement to the victim.
+About 95% of mesothelioma cases end with a victim receiving a settlement (payout).
+The average is $1 Million.

-Mesothelioma lawyers have the expertise, resources, and experience necessary to build a strong claim that may result in a favorable settlement.
+Mesothelioma lawyers have the expertise, resources, and experience necessary to build a strong claim that may result in a favorable settlement timeline.
 Working with an experienced attorney may help you receive a settlement that covers all or most of your mesothelioma medical expenses.

 Mesothelioma Settlement Amounts